networksetcetera/LODS/lab11_draft.md

 #### Task 1: Create a Python project

+>Note: You can use this link for guidance (https://code.visualstudio.com/docs/python/python-tutorial)

 1. Install the Python extention in **Visual Studio Code**.

 1. Using **Visual Studio Code**, open the **Allfiles (F):\\Allfiles\\Labs\\11\\Starter\\MessageProcessor** folder.

+1. Open a Terminal in **Visual Studio Code**.
+Create a Virtual Environment for Python by running this command:
+    ```
+    python -m venv .venv
+    ```

 1. Using **Visual Studio Code**, create a new text file named **requirements.txt** in the current folder.
     Add the following lines to the text file